What You’ll Learn 🌐

 Setting up a display remotely over the master client

-You can also set up a display for a Measurement Unit remotely over the Master Client.
-First set up the remote connection in settings as:
+You can also set up a display for a measurement unit remotely through the Master client.
+First, configure the remote connection in Settings using one of the following options:

-If you are using the Remote Desktop Protocol, you will need to enter the credentials for the remote measurement unit, where the display will lock as you exit the measurement unit remote view on your master client.
+If you are using the Remote Desktop Protocol, you will need to enter the credentials for the remote measurement unit.
+The display will then lock when you exit the remote view of the measurement unit on your Master client.

-If you go to the Channel setup -> NET on a Master Client you have 3 screen views to choose between:
+If you go to Channel Setup → NET on a Master client, you have three screen views to choose from:

 Channel list